Updated on: October 2, 2025

 Bitdefender never interfered with Windows during my tests.
 I never had any frustrating crashes or slowdowns, and it turned off incompatible Defender features as soon as the installation finished.

-Backed by machine learning, advanced heuristics, and a massive malware database, Bitdefender’s anti-malware engine is great at finding threats.
-In my testing, Bitdefender scored a 100% detection rating, blocking trojans, rootkits, ransomware, spyware, and more without giving me any false positives.
-Bitdefender also offers a ransomware remediation tool, which backs up important data if any suspicious activity is detected and restores the data after removing the threat.
+Backed by machine learning, advanced heuristics, and a massive malware database, Bitdefender’s engine is excellent at detecting threats.
+In my tests, it blocked trojans, rootkits, ransomware, spyware, and more with a 100% detection rate and no false positives.
+Its Exploit Prevention stops attackers from exploiting software vulnerabilities, while Advanced Threat Defense monitors active apps in real time to block zero-day threats.
+Bitdefender also includes ransomware remediation, which backs up important files if suspicious activity is detected and restores them once the threat is removed.

 Bitdefender offers some excellent additional features as well, including: